 Sales of substantial amounts of our common shares in the public market, or the perception that these sales could occur, could cause the market price of our common shares to decline.
-As of February 10, 2017, we had 93,390,034 outstanding common shares.
-Holders of more than approximately 20 million shares have registration rights, subject to some conditions, to require us to file registration statements covering the sale of their shares or to include their shares in registration statements that we may file for ourselves or other shareholders in the future.
-Once we register the shares for the holders of registration rights, they can be freely sold in the public market upon issuance.
+As of February 12, 2019, we had 98,287,957 outstanding common shares.
 In the future, we may issue additional common shares or other equity or debt securities convertible into common shares in connection with a financing, acquisition, and litigation settlement or employee arrangement or otherwise.
 Any of these issuances could result in substantial dilution to our existing shareholders and could cause the trading price of our common shares to decline.